wdporter/i-am-that-vuepress/65-a-quiet-mind-is-all-you-need/readme.md

 **Q:**&ensp;If I am beyond the mind, how can I change myself?

-**M:**&ensp;Where is the need of changing anything?
-The mind is changing all the time anyhow.
+**M:**&ensp;Where is the need of changeïng anything?
+The mind is changeïng all the time anyhow.
 Look at your mind dispassionately; this is enough to calm it.
 When it is quiet, you can go beyond it.
 Do not keep it busy all the time.
 Stop it — and just *be*.
 If you give it rest, it will settle down and recover its purity and strength.
 Constant thinking makes it decay.

 **Q:**&ensp;If my true beïng is always with me, how is it that I am ignorant of it?